The unexplored dimensions of United Visual Artists – Interview with founder Matt Clark

 Which are the main values, core concepts or style inclinations that, above all, will always represent UVA?

-The relationship between passive spectatorship and active participation is found and shown in UVA’s projects, what is the message you want to convey through them?
+The relationship between passive spectatorship and active participation is found and shown in United Visual Artists’s projects, what is the message you want to convey through them?

 You work blurs the boundaries between mediums and even disciplines, can you tell us what is your creative process, from the ideation to the final release?